Habutiii/tp/docs/UserGuide.md

 Format: `undo`

-* Only actions that change the address book (add, delete, clear, edit) can be undone.
+* Only actions that change the address book (add, delete, clear, edit, biz, unbiz) can be undone.
 * Multiple undo operations can be performed in sequence to revert several actions, as long as they are all mutable actions from the current session.
 * Undo is only available for actions performed since the application was started (current runtime).